Zalexanninev15/Arch-EIP/README.md

  python ./main.py
  ```

-The data files will be located in the script directory with the `txt` or `sh` extensions (depending on your choice).
+The files with lists of installed packages will be placed in the output directory with the `txt` or `sh` extensions (depending on your choice).